Mizuho Securities Believes Mastercard (MA) Won't Stop Here

-In a report released today, Dan Dolev from Mizuho Securities maintained a Buy rating on Mastercard (MA), with a price target of $400.00.
-The company’s shares closed last Tuesday at $362.82, close to its 52-week high of $368.79.
+Mizuho Securities analyst Dan Dolev maintained a Buy rating on Mastercard (MA) today and set a price target of $430.00.
+The company’s shares closed last Monday at $371.33, close to its 52-week high of $382.46.

 Dolev has an average return of 7.8% when recommending Mastercard.

-The word on The Street in general, suggests a Strong Buy analyst consensus rating for Mastercard with a $390.44 average price target, which is a 7.9% upside from current levels.
+Currently, the analyst consensus on Mastercard is a Strong Buy with an average price target of $397.31, implying a 9.6% upside from current levels.
 In a report issued on February 25, Robert W. Baird also maintained a Buy rating on the stock with a $420.00 price target.

 See today’s analyst top recommended stocks >>